metadriverse/metadriverse.github.io/README.md

 ```
 ## Set up the environment
 ### Running in docker (recommend for windows)
-It is recommend for Windows user to run the website using docker.
+It is recommended for Windows user to run the website using docker.
 - First, install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 - Finally, run the following command that will pull a pre-built image from DockerHub and will run your website.